-One country at the forefront of eID developments is Estonia.
-The small, Baltic country has had digital ID capabilities on its national ID card since 2001 and now the eID is embeddable in a secure, SIM card allowing a mobile phone to provide full identification capabilities.
+Estonia is at the forefront of eID developments.
+The small, Baltic country has had digital ID capabilities on national ID cards since 2001.
+The eID is embeddable in a secure SIM card, giving mobile phones full identification capabilities.

-Estonians can use their eID for over 600 government services such as driver’s license, healthcare, filing and paying taxes, and voting.
-The eID also provides full legal status for any interaction in Estonia that requires identity confirmation such as eCommerce, electronic Banking, and signing contracts.
-Other services piggyback on top of the digital infrastructure to enable seamless payments, loyalty programs and even riding the tram.
+Estonians can use their eID for more than 600 government services, such as healthcare, filing and paying taxes, and voting.
+The eID also provides full legal status for any interaction in Estonia that requires identity confirmation, such as eCommerce, opening accounts at financial institutions, and signing contracts.

-In the EU, the eIDAS identity framework is intended to enable one EU Member State’s eID to be used in all other Member States.
+In the European Union, the electronic Identification, Authentication and Trust Services (eIDAS) identity framework is intended to enable one EU member state’s eID to be used in all others.
 The goal is to create a modern identity framework that can perform electronic identification and trust services for digital transactions.

 Global eID systems